jbbarth/redmine_refresh/README.md

 Redmine Refresh plugin
 ======================

-This plugins adds an automatic refresh on issue lists.
+This plugins adds an automatic refresh on "Issues" lists and "My Page".

 Screenshot
 ----------

+With this plugin you'll have a clickable link on these pages for enabling/disabling automatic refresh.
+Here's an example on an Issues list:

 ![redmine_refresh screenshot](http://jbbarth.com/screenshots/redmine_refresh.png)